Inicio/Thinkers Publishing, Libros, Psicología, Medio Juego/The Comfort Zone – Keys to Your Chess Success

 Descripción

-be plenty of golf and sportinganalogies in this book, so if these annoy you, then probably you should try
+They’ll be plenty of golf and sportinganalogies in this book, so if these annoy you, then probably you

-another book.
+should try another book.
 (Tough cookies if you’ve already bought.)
-Jason Kokrak won it, his first PGA tour event.
+Jason Kokrak won it, his first PGA

-losing bets on people like Matthew Fitzpatrick and Tommy Fleetwood.
-Neither of those have ever won on
+usual losing bets on people like Matthew Fitzpatrick and Tommy Fleetwood.
+Neither of those have

-just don’t have the total comfort zone of having grown up on American courses.
-To add to Kokrak’s
+They just don’t have the total comfort zone of having grown up on American courses.
+To add to

-comfort zone, he was also winning at a course where he was a member and had played many times.
+Kokrak’s comfort zone, he was also winning at a course where he was a member and had played

 When Fleets and Fitzy play on the PGA tour, it’s an away game for them, whatever their skill level.